pIlIp-d/mdbook-auto-SUMMARY/README.md

-# MdBook with auto index and SUMMARY gen
+# MdBook with auto index and SUMMARY

 ## Instalation